Before you can begin using Magic Transit, verify that you meet Cloudflare’s onboarding requirements.

 Verify router compatibility

-The routers at your GRE tunnel endpoints must meet the following requirements to ensure compatibility with Magic Transit.
+The routers at your tunnel endpoints must meet the following requirements to ensure compatibility with Magic Transit.

-- Support GRE tunneling.
+- Support Anycast tunneling.

 - Allow configuration of at least one tunnel per Internet service provider (ISP).